adir-a/zsh-gpt/README.md

 You will need to run this command as root (using "sudo") in order to have the necessary permissions to change the system date.

-❯ g write a zsh command to extract the third field from a csv Assuming the csv is delimited by commas, you can use the `cut` command to extract the third field:
+❯ gpt write a zsh command to extract the third field from a csv Assuming the csv is delimited by commas, you can use the `cut` command to extract the third field:

 zsh